 In response to COVID-19, the York County Community Foundation mobilized partners at the United Way and local philanthropic foundations to develop a charitable response to the crisis.
-On March 27th, we launched the York County COVID-19 Response Fund (link) with a lead gift from the Fund for York County of $100,000.
+On March 27th, we launched the York County COVID-19 Response Fund with a lead gift from the Fund for York County of $100,000.
 We agreed that pooling gifts into a COVID-19 Response fund would enable us to focus our charitable grants on priority needs and maximize the impact.
-Within weeks, the fund has grown to almost $1 million through a mix of gifts from foundations, individuals, and corporations.
+The fund has grown to $1,038,000 through a mix of gifts from foundations, individuals, and corporations.

 The York County Community Foundation (YCCF) is doing what we do best – inspire charitable giving, understand the most critical community needs and target grantmaking towards the highest and best use.
 This is the work that YCCF does every day and we are embracing the York County spirit of taking action in a crisis.

 The COVID Response Fund uses best practices in grantmaking.
 First, focus initially on the immediate impact on families . . . food security and housing stability.
 Second, don’t make decisions in a vacuum.
 Instead, seek advice from those with expertise on the issues representing a broad cross section of the County and ask them what is most needed.
 Third, stay on top of the evolving availability of public funding to ensure that COVID Fund grants fill gaps and don’t duplicate.
 Then, simplify the grant process to get grants quickly to nonprofits so they can focus on carrying out their missions.

 The York County COVID-19 Response Fund has awarded $445,109 in grants to organizations that keep families impacted by the pandemic fed and in their homes.
 Collectively, these organizations are serving thousands of people and reaching even the most rural parts of the County.

 York Benevolent Association

 To read more about grants awarded from the York County COVID-19 Response Fund, see the press releases below.